nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Unassign feature

-The assign feature is facilitated by `UnassignCommand` and `UnassignCommandParser`.
+The unassign feature is facilitated by `UnassignCommand` and `UnassignCommandParser`.
 It uses an operation `AddressBook#unassignInstructor()` which is exposed in the `Model` interface as `Model#unassignInstructor()`.
 Then, the `unassignInstructor()` operation is called in both `UniqueModuleList` and `Module`. `Module#unassignInstructor()` will remove the instructor from the module's set of instructors.